AdityaB786/CrptoTrends/README.md

 2. **Deviation Calculation API**
    - The `/deviation` endpoint takes a `coin` query parameter and calculates the standard deviation of the price for the last 100 entries.
    - If no coin is provided or if insufficient data exists, the API returns an error.

+3. **Latest Stats API**
+   - The `/stats` endpoint takes a `coin` query parameter and fetches the most recent data from the database.
+   - It provides details such as the latest price, market capitalization, and 24-hour percentage change.

 ---